collection

 French collection "La Danse des Esprits" is now out

-I've blogged earlier about my new collection of fantasy short stories being translated and published in France.
-Well, the collection is now out, and you can check it out here on the Dreampress site.
+Well, the collection is now out, and you can check it out on the Dreampress site.
 Cover art is by Daniele Sera.
 Thanks again to Dreampress publisher, Benoît Domis, for his interest in my stories and for making this happen.

 New fantasy collection in France (and, yeah, in French)

-About a year ago, I blogged that Benoît Domis of DreamPress had approached me regarding publishing a collection of my fantasy stories in France.
 All the details have now been worked out, and I am very excited to announce that La Danse des Esprits will be published this October and will include thirteen (a good number for a fantasy collection) of my previously published stories, translated into French.
 Aside from the coolness of having a new collection and in another language, I am particularly excited because of the people involved with this project.

 Publishing a Short Story Collection